 It’s been celebrated by celebrities – fans are said to include Victoria Beckham, Gwyneth Paltrow and Jennifer Aniston – but debated by experts, who say that although the alkaline diet may work, it might not be for the reasons that the creators claim.

 So what actually is the alkaline diet, and more important, can it really help you to lose weight and improve your health?
 Here’s what you need to know…

 The diet revolves around the idea that eating acidic food has a negative effect on your digestion, increasing bloating and generally making you feel lethargic because the kidneys are working overtime to break down the acids in food.

 The aim of the diet is to keep the pH of your food at between 7.35 and 7.45 because that’s when your body functions best.

-The diet suggests you eat 80% non-acidic foods and then meat on top, making up the additional 20% of your meal.
+The diet suggests you eat 80 per cent non-acidic foods and then meat on top, making up the additional 20 per cent of your meal.
 It means your meals don’t have to be really boring and you can include some high-protein food, despite the fact that most of these are pretty high on the pH scale.